tgraham-ucsc/corise-dbt-tgraham/dbt-greenery/models/example/Readme.md

 where status = 'delivered'
 ),

+-- calculate total orders
 total_orders as (
 select count(distinct order_id)
 from dbt_tgraham.stg_orders
 where status = 'delivered'
 )
+-- divide total_delivery_hours by total_orders

- select round((
+-- multiply by 24 and round to days select round((
          select *
          from total_delivery_hours